r3cla/bsky-txt2img/README.md

 # Text to Image Generator

-A simple web application that converts text into beautiful, shareable images.
+A simple web application that converts text into shareable images for Bsky.app.
 Built with React, TypeScript, and Tailwind CSS.

 ## Features